 We call this piece of software a driver.
 It contains information about the hardware, sort of like a datasheet for windows to understand the hardware component’s commands and how to send it data.

-This way, the operating system, or installed software can use the hardware in a specific manner.
+This way, the operating system or installed software can use the hardware in a specific manner.

-To give you an example, when you plug your USB flash drive into a USB port on your computer, it gets detected, and a relevant driver is loaded for the drive’s communication controller.
+For example, when you plug your USB flash drive into a USB port on your computer, it gets detected, and a relevant driver is loaded for the drive’s communication controller.

-How to see if a driver is missing
+How to see if a driver is missing using Device Manager

 You can spot a missing driver by looking to see if there are any yellow circled exclamation marks next to a driver.